vedph/cadmus_pura_doc/models.md

 ## Text Item

 These are simple passages extracted from various works, and referenced in the discussions.
-Each item has its group ID equal to the work (e.g. `antiatt`), and its title equal to a stripped down form of the lemma it belongs to (e.g. `ΗΣΥΧΙΟΣ` from `ἡσύχιος`), followed by a dash and the passage local ID (e.g. `-A1`).
+Each item has its group ID equal to the work (e.g. `antiatt`), and its title equal to the LID of the main lemma (e.g. `ΗΣΥΧΙΟΣ` from `ἡσύχιος`), followed by a dash and the passage local ID (e.g. `-A1`).

 - `TokenTextPart`\*: [text passage](https://github.com/vedph/cadmus_doc/blob/master/web/help/general-parts.md#token-text).